medialab/xan/docs/cmd/search.md

 # Searching multiple patterns at once

 This command is also able to search for multiple patterns at once.
-To do so, you must give a text file with one pattern per line to the --patterns flag, or a CSV file containing a column of to indicate using --pattern-column.
+To do so, you can either use the -P, --add-pattern flag or feed a text file with one pattern per line to the --patterns flag.
+You can also feed a CSV file to the --patterns flag, in which case you will need to indicate the column containing the patterns using the --pattern-column flag.

+Giving additional patterns:

+    $ xan search disc -P tape -P vinyl file.csv > matches.csv

 One pattern per line of text file: